bgyroscope/Symbolic_Algebra/README.md

 This class has the following methods:
-* init the expression --> expression( list of coefficients, list of expressions as strings )
+* init the expression &rarr expression( list of coefficients, list of expressions as strings )
 * copy -->